 Getting to share what I love to do with others.
 Space Queen Studio has always been a labour of love and it’s been a joy to watch it be so well received.
 To have a platform that has been a safe space for my work, and to have the freedom to move between projects that inspire and allow me to grow as a creative has been exceedingly gratifying.

-3 tips you’d give to aspiring entrepreneurs.
-What would they be?
+What are 3 tips you’d give to aspiring entrepreneurs?

 Do you have any future plans for Space Queen Studio that you’d like to share?